dlab-berkeley/auto-newsletter/README.md

     - a link directed to the training registration
     - training description
 * create a plain text file with the scraped information embedded
+* this script will generate the newsletter from the Friday in the current week to the Friday 2 weeks later.